Code4Community/Code4Community.github.io/tutorials/react-jsx-tutorial.md

 You can see how, despite being a basic concept, this allows a ton of templating possibilities, and ensures way better Single Point of Control throughout the entire codebase.

+In fact, this is how the MindUp page works.

 ### Props

 In order to pass data in between components, you use something called `props`.
 Both types of components can use props; It's not just a regular component thing.